rusperres/ctf-writeups/me-love-cookie-writeup.md

 Find the flag

 We are given a website.
 The title of the problem serves as a hint, to look into the session cookies to see if we can find the flag there.\
-Right away, once accessing the session cookies in the browser, you could see the flag.
+Right away, once accessing the session cookies in the browser, you can see the flag.

 ![Screenshot of session cookies](cookie.jpg)